JFSvensson/1DV610_L2_JFSvensson/README.md

 - Neptune
 - Pluto and other bodies like Ceres

-It will also include the ability to give time for next perihelium or aphelium.
+Other planned features include the ability to give time for next perihelium or aphelium.

-nextPerihelion
-lastPerihelion

-nextAphelion
-lastAphelion

-timeToNextPerihelion

 ## Calculations
 The calculations are based on Paul Schlyters work published at https://stjarnhimlen.se/comp/ppcomp.html.